 UZBEKS.
-Uzbeks form a prominent and growing part of Greater Cleveland’s larger community of immigrants from the former USSR and the largest Central Asian community in the metropolitan area.
+Uzbeks form a prominent and growing part of Greater Cleveland’s larger community of immigrants from the former USSR.
+They also comprise the largest Central Asian community in the metropolitan area.
 Before the 1990s, there was no Uzbek or Central Asian community in Cleveland.
 The dissolution of the Soviet Union rapidly changed this situation, with the influx of significant numbers of Uzbeks, alongside RUSSIANS (both JEWISH and Orthodox Christian), UKRAINIANS, ARMENIANS, BELARUSIANS, and GEORGIANS.
-There are approximately 500 Uzbeks in the Greater Cleveland area, primarily concentrated in the city’s East Side suburbs, such as SOLON, BEACHWOOD, and CLEVELAND HEIGHTS, but also increasingly in some West Side suburbs, such as LAKEWOOD.
+There are approximately 1,000 Uzbeks in the Greater Cleveland area, primarily concentrated in the city’s East Side suburbs, such as MAYFIELD HEIGHTS, CLEVELAND HEIGHTS, and SOLON.
+Since 2010, concentrations of Uzbek immigrants have also emerged on the West Side, especially in eastern LAKEWOOD, including BIRDTOWN, and northwest Cleveland.
 Additionally, the East Side communities spread into Summit County and the Akron area.

 The majority of the Uzbeks in Greater Cleveland are Sunni MUSLIM.
 Most attend the major mosques in the Cleveland area, together with other Islamic nationalities, such as ARABS and TURKS.
 In addition, there is also a significant Bukharan Jewish community in Greater Cleveland, concentrated in East Side suburbs such as Beachwood.
 Although most immigrants from Uzbekistan in Greater Cleveland are ethnic Uzbek Muslims or Bukharan Jews, there are also Slavs and Armenians from Uzbekistan as well.